 It’s not hard to understand that just hearing “image” isn’t as good of an experience as hearing the description of “bright blue sky with whispy and puffy white clouds above vibrant green pasture land in far Northern California.”

 While every website platform is different, you’ll find that regardless of the platform you’re using, there should be a way for you to add alt text to your website images.

 You don’t need to include alt text for images that are purely decorative.
 For example, ornate flourishes separating sections of your website don’t require alt text.
 You also can skip the alt text if you’ve already described an image in the body of the copy on your site.
 For example, if you’ve written a descriptive caption for an image, adding alt text would be redundant – and not a good experience for your visitors.

 Here’s a list of links to “Alt Text How To’s” for some of the most popular website platforms.

 Alt text isn’t legally required, but it is both kind and smart!
 You want your website to be a good experience for visitors regardless of their visual ability.
 It also helps with search engine optimization – which is always a good thing!

 Make Your Website Better By Taking This Extra Step

 While it is an “extra step” you’ll need to take when adding images to your website or blog, it is something you should be doing.
 Once you get used to it, you’ll find that this “extra step” isn’t difficult and is worth the effort.
-It improves the experience for users consuming your website content and it improves your site’s SEO.
+It improves the experience for users consuming your website content and it improves your image SEO.